- A 9 percent increase in ridership from 2013 to 2015;

 Draft Plan Options

-- DART funding study request to the Greater Des Moines Partnership: a letter from DART to the Greater Des Moines Partnership requesting the Partnership to commission and pay for an independent study of funding options to advance public mobility in the region.
-DART is requesting the analysis include both public and private revenue streams in order to determine the feasibility of the future transit plans suggested in the DART Forward 2035 update.
+- DART funding study request to the Greater Des Moines Partnership: a letter from DART to the Greater Des Moines Partnership requested the Partnership to commission and pay for an independent study of funding options to advance public mobility in the region.
+The Transit Future Work Group, in collaboration with DART and The Greater Des Moines Partnership developed the 12-page report, the Greater Des Moines Transit Funding Study.
+The report was published in Nov.
+2017 and provides a long-term investment strategy for the region's public transportation system.
+The Transit Future Work Group is managed by the Greater Des Moines Partnership and made up of business and community leaders.

 - DART Governance Task Force and Facilitation Services: Formation of an independent task force on governance, which will have assistance from the Community Foundation of Greater Des Moines, to evaluate DART's governance structure and provide governance recommendations to the DART Commission.
 The task force will be comprised of representatives from several DART member cities and other community partners.
 To learn more about the task force and to view a list of upcoming public meetings, click here.